Coronation of the Byzantine emperor: Great Entrance

 When the hymns to the Great Entrance began, the senior deacons summoned the emperor and brought him to the prothesis.
 There he put a golden mantle (mandyas) over his other clothing, and on his left hand he took a staff (the narthex), while on the right he still held the cross.
 Both the golden mantle and the staff signified his ecclesiastical rank as depotatos.
-Thus dressed, the emperor led the Entrance procession around the nave, flanked on either side by a hundred "axe-bearing Varangians" and a hundred young armed noblemen, and followed by the clergy carrying the sacred ornaments and offerings.
+Thus dressed, the emperor led the Great Entrance procession around the nave, flanked on either side by a hundred "axe-bearing Varangians" and a hundred young armed noblemen, and followed by the clergy carrying the sacred ornaments and offerings.
 The procession ended when the emperor arrived at the soleas.
 While the others remained behind, the emperor alone went on to meet the patriarch at the holy doors.
 The two bowed their heads in greeting, whereupon the second deacon, with the censer in his right hand and the patriarchal omophorion in the other, censed the emperor, and, while the latter bowed his head, exclaimed, "May the Lord God remember in his kingdom the reign of your Majesty, always, now and forever and unto the ages of ages.
 Amen", echoed by all the other deacons and priests.
 The same was repeated for the patriarch, and then the emperor removed the golden mantle, assisted by the referendarios (the patriarch's messenger to the emperor), and returned to the platform with the rest of his family.

 Communion

-The emperor remained at the platform, seated apart from the Nicene Creed, the Lord's Prayer, and the Elevation.
+The emperor remained at the platform, seated except for the recitations of the Nicene Creed, the Lord's Prayer, and the Elevation.
 Following the Elevation, if the emperor was not prepared to commune, he sat down until the end of the liturgy.

 If the emperor wanted to partake of the communion, the principal deacons summoned him to the sanctuary.
 Taking a censer, he censed the altar crosswise, and then censed the patriarch.
 The latter saluted the emperor, took the censer, and in turn censed the emperor.
 Then the emperor removed his crown and handed it to the deacons.

-The communion of the emperor took place in the manner reserved for the clergy: at some point in the 13th/14th centuries, the practice was established that the laity began received the communion (consecrated bread and wine) mixed together in a chalice from a spoon, but the emperor and clergy retained the older practice of receiving the bread and wine separately.
+The communion of the emperor took place in the manner reserved for the clergy: at some point in the 13th/14th centuries, the practice was established that the laity began receiving the communion (consecrated bread and wine) mixed together in a chalice from a spoon, but the emperor and clergy retained the older practice of receiving the bread and wine separately.
 The patriarch, after communicating himself, communicated the emperor, delivering a piece of the bread into his hands; and after communicating in the chalice, the patriarch likewise communicated the emperor, holding the chalice while the emperor drank from it.
 The emperor then put on his crown again and exited the sanctuary.